Dn-Sn22/Binance_trading_bot/README.md

 - layered risk management
 - paper trading execution and monitoring

-The current focus is not hype or curve-fitting, but signal quality.

 After upgrading the scanner from raw trade ticks to closed 3-minute candles and adding RSI, EMA trend, and volume confirmation filters, I ran a walk-forward backtest to check whether the core Z-score signal had a stable edge.